RHL120/rhstatus/README.md

 Commands start with the name of the command and then a list of arguments seperated by spaces.
 After sneding the command send a newline.
 After that you should recive either an error or a success message.
+## Compatibility
+I am a linux user so rhstatus only works on linux and it was only tested on arch